Kroyer Films

-Kroyer Films, Inc. was a pioneering animation studio formed in 1986 by animator Bill Kroyer and his wife Susan Kroyer and is one of the earliest studios to combine computer and hand-drawn animation.
+Kroyer Films, Inc. was an American animation studio originally formed in 1986 by animator Bill Kroyer and his wife Susan Kroyer, and was one of the earliest studios to combine computer and hand-drawn animation.
 Kroyer Films became dormant after 1994 and was ultimately dissolved on January 7, 2022.

 Productions

 Kroyer Films produced the Oscar-nominated short film Technological Threat and the 20th Century Fox feature film FernGully: The Last Rainforest.
 It also produced the animation for the 1994 video game Pitfall: The Mayan Adventure.

 Legacy

 The Academy Film Archive preserved Technological Threat in 2013.